 The park is centered around Mission San José, which was founded by Father Kino way back in 1691, though this church was built in 1757.
 It was a contact point for Jesuit and Franciscan missionaries with Tohono O’odham, Yaqui, and Apache peoples, and has a complex and storied history.
 The ruins of the Mission are still standing, and they’re incredible.
 For a small park, there’s actually a decent amount to do here, and because it’s away from…well, everything, there haven’t been big crowds when I’ve visited.

-When to go: It does get pretty hot here in the summer, but that’s also when things are in bloom.
-To beat the heat, I would recommend going in late May or early June and just planning to day to be out of the sun for the worst of it.
+When to go: It does get pretty hot here in the summer, but that’s also when a lot of things are in bloom.
+To beat the heat, I would recommend going in April-early June and just planning to day to be out of the sun for the worst of the day.

 How long to stay: This park is a great one for a day-trip.
 I’d recommend driving down from Tucson around 9 am and leaving the park around 3 or 4 pm.